makersacademy/chitter-challenge/README.md

 Green.

 Refactored this from controller to model.
-Wrote test for User.log_in method, to take the a correct email and password, and return the id of the user.
+Wrote test for User.authenticate method, to take the a correct email and password, and return the id of the user.

-- Made new method, User.log_in.
+- Made new class method, User.authenticate.
-- Extracted the logic from controller to User.log_in.
+- Extracted the logic from controller to User.authenticate.

 Tests still green.

+Wrote feature test scenario for the user attempting log in with an email that has not been registered.
+Red.

 ## Reflections